Financial planning tools and services to put you on the path to the future you want

 Sharpe says, “Annuities are a potent and sensible instrument.”

-Use a lifetime annuity calculator to estimate how much income your money can buy now (or in the future).
+You can model the use of a guaranteed lifetime annuity as part of your overall retirement plan in the NewRetirement Planner.
+Estimate how much income your money can buy now (or in the future).

 When asked why everyone doesn’t invest that way, he replied: “Hope springs eternal.
 We all tend to think either that we’re above average or that we can pick other people [to manage our money] who are above average.
 That’s what makes markets — when one person thinks he knows more than somebody else, information is exchanged and a new stock price is set.
 And those of us who put our money in index funds say, ‘Thank you very much.’
 We get to free-ride on other people’s convictions.”